GSA/digitalgov.gov/content/posts/2014-12-24-santa-is-16-centuries-old-things-ive-learned-from-norad-tracks-santa-app.md

   4. NORAD tracks airplanes, missiles, space launches and anything else that flies in and around the North American continent 24 hours a day, 365 days a year.
   5. NORAD is a bi-national U.S. and Canadian military organization.

-{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/12/600-x-327-NORAD-Santa-Tracker-YouTube-Volunteers.jpg" alt="NORAD Santa Tracker volunteers, from YouTube" %}
+{{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/12/600-x-327-NORAD-Santa-Tracker-YouTube-Volunteers.jpg" alt="NORAD Santa Tracker volunteers, from YouTube" >}}

 Few things bring the spirit of the holidays back each year like the NORAD Tracks Santa program.
 NORAD began the program in 1955 due to an advertising error by Sears Roebuck and Co.
 The ad misprinted the number for children to call Santa, which actually put the children through to the operations hotline of NORAD&#8217;s predecessor, the Continental Air Defense Command.
 The unit commander at the time had his staff provide updates on Santa based on radar activity, and a tradition was born.